RaphaelStinson/batteryLife-/README.md

 # batteryLife-

-checks the battery life % and informs the number of cycles
+checks the % of battery life and reports the number of cycles

 value taken from bsoh